xpmatteo/tddforandroid/manuscript/030-FairyFingers.md

 ~~~~~
 assertEquals(10, trailSet.get(0).getPoints(0).getX());
 assertEquals(20, trailSet.get(0).getPoints(0).getY());
+assertEquals(30, trailSet.get(0).getPoints(1).getX());
+assertEquals(40, trailSet.get(0).getPoints(1).getY());
 ~~~~~

 But this test code is extremely boring to write!
 Being bored is an important signal.
 It's the test pushing back: it doesn't want to be written like this.
 One concrete problem is that there are too many "dots" in the assertion.
 We dig too much further into the objects.
-One other problem is that we are assuming that we will need getters for the coordinates; it's not clear yet that these getters will be used.
+One other problem is that we are assuming that we will need all those getters; it's not clear yet that these getters will be used in production code.

 Trick: use "toString".
-The toString of the Trail will certainly be needed for debugging and logging.
+The `toString` of the `Trail` will certainly be needed for debugging and logging.
 How about:

 ~~~~~
 assertEquals("(10,20)->(30,40)", trailSet.get(0).toString());
 ~~~~~

-In this test, are only assuming that the TrailSet will return an object that contains the expected coordinates.
-It looks good!
+In this test, are only assuming that the `TrailSet` will return an object that contains the expected points in a certain order.
+It looks promising!